pallomagualter/mobileProffy/README.md

 # Run Aplication
 $ yarn start
 ```
-Go to expo in your smarthphone to see the result.
+Go run Expo in your smarthphone to see the result.

 <div align="center">
   <sub>The NLW #2 project.
 Built with ❤︎ by <a href="https://github.com/pallomagualter">Palloma Gualter</a>